okfn/ibp-explorer/README.md

 The static pages are built using [Metalsmith](http://www.metalsmith.io/) into `/_build-questionnaires` and served as a static site from the central express app.

+### Tracker

+There is retired code for the the Tracker application in the `tracker`  directory that was concerned with the 'Document Availability' page, previously served at the `/availability` endpoint.
+The functionality offered by this app has since been moved into the Explorer and is now available from `#availability`.

+The Tracker will be removed at some point in the future.
+Below is the previous description:

+> The *Tracker* app is concerned with the 'Document Availability' page and is served from the `/availability` route.
+It is an [express](https://expressjs.com/) app.
+Its data is retrieved during runtime from an external API using the separate [ibp-explorer-data-client](https://github.com/okfn/ibp-explorer-data-client) app.

+Some of the installation instructions below concern the retired Tracker and can be ignored.

 ## Installation and Deployment